 - Use a slotted spoon to remove the potatoes to a serving bowl.
 Cover to keep warm.
 Optionally (but highly recommended), put the chicken drippings through a fat separator and then in a gravy boat or measuring cup to pour over the chicken and potatoes.

 - Carve the chicken and serve with the potatoes, beans and drippings.

 - *If you aren’t worried about FODMAPs, you can use regular olive oil and add 1 tsp garlic powder to the seasoning mixture instead of garlic-infused olive oil.

 - **Green beans can be problematic for some people concerned with FODMAPs, but the Monash University Low FODMAP Diet App lists green beans as tolerable by most individuals with IBS in servings of 15 beans (75 grams) or less.

 - Category: Dinner

 - Cuisine: American

-Keywords: instant pot, whole chicken, rotisserie chicken, chicken dinner, one-pot meal, paleo, whole30, low FODMAP
+Keywords: instant pot, pressure cooker, whole chicken, rotisserie chicken, chicken dinner, one-pot meal, paleo, whole30, low FODMAP